 Pros & Cons of House Hacking:

 This is one of the main benefits of house hacking rental properties.
 The extra income accumulated each month after all expenses have been paid.
 You can use your cash flow either to pay down your mortgage or to invest in additional properties.
-Unlike our list on how to save money, cashflow provides you with extra money
+Cashflow provides you with extra money

-House hacking can also help when is comes to obtaining a mortgage for a multi-unit building.
+House hacking can also help when is comes to obtaining the best mortgage rate for a multi-unit building.
 This is because the property is seen as owner-occupied since you are living in one of the units.

-Since you’ll be living in your property as your primary residence, all of the benefits of owner occupancy will be at your fingertips.
+Since buying a house is for your primary residence, all of the benefits of owner occupancy will be at your fingertips.
 House hacking is a great real estate investing strategy if you’re looking to take action immediately.
 Not only will you have a great pulse on your property, but you’ll also get a feel for everything it takes to expand your real estate portfolio down the line.
-After all, you won’t be able to occupy every real estate investment as a primary residence and get to learn through taking action
+After all, you won’t be able to occupy every real estate investment as a primary residence and get to learn through taking action.

 You don’t really have much of a choice.
 Whether you get roommates or rent out an entire unit, you have to act like a landlord.
 Not only do you have to act like a landlord but you need to be a legal landlord.
 Make sure you do some reading up on your local laws and make sure your lease agreement follows all laws.
 The Landlord and Tenant Board is a great resource for lease agreements and general information on landlord and tenant rights.